serhii-samoilenko/hsa-homework-13/README.md

 All queues run with default settings, so timeouts sometimes happen on large concurrency levels and large message sizes.
 These timeouts are also reported in the report as a percentage of total operations.

+To make the testing process less boring and more informative, the demo also prints outputs to console, signalling about messages being sent and received:

+* `.` - message generated
+* `+` - message sent to queue
+* `-` - message received from queue
+* `'` - message deleted (applies to Lpush/Rpop and Beanstalkd queues)

 ## How to run

 Build and run demo application (Requires Java 17+)